Skip to content

 These 12 failure modes cluster into three tiers based on when they typically appear:

-First-week failures (address before any production traffic): Error propagation (#1), state corruption (#3), and context exhaustion (#6) surface almost immediately because they trigger on common inputs, not edge cases.
-A two-agent pipeline where the first agent summarizes code and the second generates tests will produce silently wrong tests within the first dozen runs if the summarizer hallucinates a function signature.
-State corruption manifests as agents completing tasks with stale or missing context from prior handoffs.
-The result is outputs that reference variables or files that no longer exist.
+First-week failures (address before any production traffic): Error propagation (#1), state corruption (#3), and context exhaustion (#6) trigger on common inputs, not edge cases.
+A two-agent pipeline will produce silently wrong outputs within the first dozen runs if one agent hallucinates a function signature and the next treats it as ground truth.

 First-month failures (surface under sustained load): Cost explosion (#5), infinite loops (#4), and retry complexity (#7) emerge as usage scales.
-Cost explosion is the hardest to catch early because token budgets that look reasonable in testing exhaust themselves when agents encounter ambiguous inputs and retry internally.
-Infinite loops appear when agents lack explicit exit conditions and re-invoke tools or subagents in response to their own error outputs.
-Stateless retry logic, borrowed from web backend patterns, fails because retrying a stateful agent from scratch produces different context than resuming from the failure point.
+Token budgets that look reasonable in testing exhaust themselves when agents encounter ambiguous inputs and retry internally.
+Stateless retry logic from web backend patterns fails because retrying a stateful agent from scratch produces different context than resuming from the failure point.

-Emergent failures (appear over weeks of operation): Collusive validation (#11) and reward hacking (#12) require sustained operation to manifest.
-Collusive validation occurs when a review agent and an implementation agent share similar training distributions.
-The reviewer consistently approves outputs that match its own generation patterns rather than catching errors.
-Reward hacking surfaces when agents optimize for measurable proxies (test pass rate, lint score) while degrading unmeasured qualities (readability, architectural coherence).
+Emergent failures (appear over weeks of operation): Collusive validation (#11) and reward hacking (#12) require sustained operation.
+When a review agent and an implementation agent share similar training distributions, the reviewer approves outputs matching its own generation patterns rather than catching errors.

 Process Isolation: Each Agent Needs Its Own Everything